Case Interview Practice

 Practice drills

-• Conduct mock interviews with peers focusing on insurance cases.
+• Conduct mock interviews with peers.

-• Focus on articulating your thought process clearly during practice.
+• Focus on articulating your thought process.

 Industry-focused consulting case practice preview